briankgraham/fetch-request-wrapper/readme.md

 Fetch wrapper utilizing Async/Await.
 Returns an object with GET, POST, PUT, DELETE.
 Pull Requests Welcome!

+Use most recent version!
+Earlier builds missed certain dependencies that may cause issues if you didn't have them in your build already.

 - No more repeated code!
 Let's take what Fetch has already made simple even simpler.
 Make a request, and await your response.
 That's it.
 - Each function call takes a `route`, and an options object called `parameters` (ex. parameters = { body: { found: true } })
 - Each request will supply the HTTP Verb, no need to add it to the `parameters` object